1. Home

 Add Landing Page menu

-1. The Landing Pages tab updates to display your newly created Landing Page in a list of any/all Landing Pages that have been created to date.
+1. The Landing Page Setup tab updates to display your newly created Landing Page in a list of any/all Landing Pages that have been created to date.

 1. Click the Settings link associated with your Landing Page if you want to edit the Name, URL Slug, Thumbnail Image, Page Title, Page Description and Visibility.
 If you plan to share this experience with anyone, you must set the Visibility to Public.
 The following popup appears.